 How to apply

 The global property market provides a variety of career opportunities for graduates in the property valuation, development and management sectors.
-Graduates that can demonstrate well-developed cognitive, technical and communication skills and the ability to select and apply methods and technologies relevant to professional practice are highly sought after in the field of property.
-With climate change a primary concern to most organisations, up to date qualifications in sustainability are also highly regarded.
+Graduates who can demonstrate well-developed cognitive, technical and communication skills and the ability to select and apply methods and technologies relevant to professional practice are highly sought after in the property industry.
+Furthermore, as climate change has become a primary concern to most organisations, up to date qualifications in sustainability are also highly regarded.

 Students graduating with a Bachelor of Property are internationally recognised by the Royal Institution of Chartered Surveyors (RICS).

 Graduates of this program will also be recognised by the Australian Property Institute (API) for Associate Membership with Certified Property Practitioner Certification (CPP).